High School Brothers And Sisters In Christ (B.A.S.I.C.) Summer Youth Camp is a 5 night camp for youth entering High School, Grades 9 – 12.

-Horsemanship Camp can be added as an option to the B.A.S.I.C. camp program for an additional $70.
+Horsemanship Camp can be added as an option to the B.A.S.I.C. camp program.
 It is geared toward those who want to learn the basics of how to care for horses and spend some fun time in the saddle.
 The camper will “adopt” a horse for the week.
 Under the supervision of the staff, it will be the camper’s responsibility to bring in, groom, and tack their horse before riding each day.
 Once chores are done, it will be time to hit the trail where the stables staff will be there to guide and answer questions.
 On the trail we will maneuver around obstacles, improving control and management of the horse.
 Horsemanship Camp runs about two hours each day as a substitute to regular youth camp programming.

 Contacting Your Camper